Rahullkumr/excelrflutter/day8.md

 - Long list i.e ListView.builder()
     > Adapter in Android
 - alertbox
-- text on click of button
+- input text and display it on click of submit button (using setState)

 ## Disadvantages of ListView